gurrrrrrett3/vrchat-jellyfin/README.md

 >
 > While this project is functional, it is not yet complete.
 The end goal is to have a link that can be pasted into the vrchat client, then use the jellyfin cast feature to control the player like a chromecast.
 This is not yet implemented, and the current implementation is a workaround.

-handles requesting media from jellyfin and transcoding it to a format that can be played in vrchat, as well as proxying urls to bypass the risk of sharing a jellyfin api key
+handles requesting media from jellyfin in a format that can be played in vrchat, as well as proxying urls to bypass the risk of sharing a jellyfin api key

 ## Installation